-The vast caves are well worth a visit, but keep in mind that the slopes and steps are steep and you need sensible footwear to access them.
+The large caves are well worth a visit, but keep in mind that the slopes and steps are steep and you need sensible footwear to access them.

 #3.
 Roam around Betancuria town

-Islands former capital (until 1834) was an enjoyable surprise.
+Islands former capital (until 1834) was a pleasant surprise.
 Positioned in a lush green valley and surrounded by palm trees, Betancuria projected such a stark contrast, if compared to rest of Fuerteventura sun-scorched terrain.